GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/README.md

 ### What are the Id capabilities of SARIG catalogue?
 SARIG catalogue supports EID (Entity Identifier) and FID (Feature Identifier) for identification purposes.

-### Should we include screenshots in any FAQs to aid with explanations?
-Yes, including screenshots, especially when explaining how spatial searches are performed, can be very helpful.

 ### What query syntax can I use?
 Catalog queries are based on Solr syntax to create complex search queries.
 Extensive resources can be found online.